Philosophy Diversity Action Plan

 B. Discover and develop specific disciplinary reflection on how subjects of diversity are now an integral part of academic philosophy by adding to existing course curricula and creating new courses.

-C. Take the concerns of diverse students and faculty, seriously.
+C. Take seriously and stay attuned to the concerns of diverse students, staff, and faculty.

 Tactics (& Resources)